Designing Human-AI Collaboration to Support Learning in Counterspeech Writing: CounterQuill

-CounterQuill was developed using React for the front end, and Python + MySQL for the back end, which was served through Flask.
-The system's interface was designed with a minimal aesthetic using the Tailwind CSS framework to create clear indicators of system features.
+CounterQuill was developed using React for the front end, and Python, OpenAI, and MySQL for the back end.
+The interface used Tailwind CSS with minimal aesthetics to indicate the system features.
+An overview of CounterQuill’s core workflow is presented in Figure~\ref{design_dg1_1}.
+The prompt content used in CounterQuill is included in our public GitHub repository\footnote{\url{https://github.com/xding2/CounterQuill}}.